barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 ![Folder structure showing app folder with main.py and venv folder](folder-structure.png)

-As we can see, we're not dealing with anything too complicated here so it should be a nice project to get up and running with if you're new to PySelenium (or just really want to know what albums were released on your birthday).
+As we can see, we're not dealing with anything too complicated here, so it should be a nice project to get up and running with if you're new to PySelenium (or just really want to know what albums were released on your birthday).

 Let's get to work.